 When we develop fundraising campaigns, there’s a reason we never set the deadline on a Saturday or Sunday — too risky!
 People are often away from their computers, in transit, with family, or otherwise occupied.
+So when December 31, the tax deadline for year-end fundraising, falls on or around a weekend, we always feel a touch of anxiety.

 What we found